jessica-mongeau/Putnam_Lab_Notebook/_posts/2025-07-10-shark-species-found-in-rhode-island.md

 tags: [Fun Post, Sharks]
 ---

-# Shark Species Found in Rhode Island1
+# Shark Species Found in Rhode Island!
   *This is a short fun post about 2 different types of sharks found in Rhode Island!*

 ## What Are Sharks?